Quantum transport in an ambipolar InSb nanowire quantum dot device

 Now, we turn to the $p$-type regime.
 To further investigate the hole-transport region, we have measured the charge stability diagram and presented it in Fig.~\ref{Fig4}(a), corresponding to the back gate range in Fig.~\ref{Fig2} (b).
 Remarkably, nearly 30 continuous and stable Coulomb diamond structures are achieved without any charge rearrangement or impurity-induced interrupt.
 The small orbital energy difference $\Delta\epsilon$ leads to almost constant diamond sizes (in terms of both the $V_{\rm sd}$-extension and the $V_{\rm bg}$-extension).
 In this regime, the charging energy, $E_c^h$, is approximately 4.5~meV on average, with a lever arm factor of $\alpha_h\sim$0.09.

-We have also observed high conductance peaks outside each Coulomb diamond, e.g., the peak marked by \ding{173} in Fig.~\ref{Fig4}(b).
-Conductance peaks outside Coulomb diamonds have been reported, which can be attributed to the tunneling process through excited states of the quantum dot~\cite{Franceschi2000, DeFranceschi2001}.
+We have also observed high conductance peaks outside each Coulomb diamond, e.g., the peak marked by the red circle in Fig.~\ref{Fig4}(b).
+Conductance peaks outside Coulomb diamonds have been reported, which can be attributed to the tunneling process through excited states of the quantum dot~\cite{DeFranceschi2001}.
 However, the peaks outside Coulomb diamonds in Fig.~\ref{Fig4}(b) can not be ascribed to excited states because the small $\Delta\epsilon$ of the $p$-type regime does not match the energy difference between the ground state and the excited state.
 Instead, by tracking their positions relative to the Coulomb diamond edge, we attribute the out-diamond peaks to the electron density of states (DOS) in the leads, i.e., the lead-states or the reservoir-states~\cite{Mottonen2010, Bjork2004}.

-As shown in the insets \ding{172}$\sim$\ding{176} of Fig.~\ref{Fig4}, the actual leads are the InSb nanowire segments under the Nb-based contacts [Fig.~\ref{Fig1}(c)-(d)].
+As shown by the energy diagrams in Fig.~\ref{Fig4}(b), the actual leads are the InSb nanowire segments under the Nb-based contacts [Fig.~\ref{Fig1}(c)-(d)].
 Within the nanowire, the continuum approximation holds true only for the longitudinal direction, rendering its DOS quasi-one-dimensional (Q1D) with highly nonuniform characteristics.
 In the tunneling regime of the quantum dot, the current is directly proportional to the DOS of the reservoir at a given energy.
-The differential conductance can be significantly suppressed even at the edge of Coulomb blockade diamonds when the quantum dot level is aligned with the valley of the Q1D DOS (\ding{172}), while peaks in differential conductance emerge when the quantum dot level aligns with spikes in Q1D DOS (\ding{173}).
+The differential conductance can be significantly suppressed even at the edge of Coulomb blockade diamonds when the quantum dot level is aligned with the valley of the Q1D DOS (labeled with yellow circle), while peaks in differential conductance emerge when the quantum dot level aligns with spikes in Q1D DOS (red circle).